mohamedhany01/github-profile-finder/README.md

 ## Technologies

-This application was built using: HTML, CSS, React JS, AJAX, APIs"REST APIs" of GitHub.
+This application was built using: HTML, SASS, React JS, AJAX/Axios, APIs"REST APIs" of GitHub.

 ## Installation/Run